Assisted Chest Dip

 Using an Assisted Dip Machine

-1. Adjust the Weight: Set the counterweight (on assisted machines) to a level appropriate for your strength.
-A higher weight offers more assistance, making the movement easier.
+1. Set the Resistance: Adjust the machine’s counterweight to an appropriate level.
+A higher weight provides more assistance, making the exercise easier.

-2. Lowering Phase: Slowly bend your elbows to lower your body.
-Aim to lower until your upper arms are parallel to the floor or slightly below, depending on your flexibility and shoulder health.
+4. Lower Your Body: Slowly bend your elbows to lower your body until your upper arms are parallel to the floor or slightly below.

-3. Pressing Phase: Push through your hands to lift your body back to the starting position, engaging your chest and triceps.
+5. Press Up: Push yourself back up to the starting position, focusing on engaging your chest and triceps.

-4. Repeat: Perform the desired number of repetitions with controlled movements.
+6. Repeat: Perform the desired number of repetitions with control.

 Common Mistakes to Avoid

-• Insufficient Lean Forward: Staying too upright shifts the focus to the triceps instead of the chest.
+• Insufficient Forward Lean: Keeping the torso too upright shifts the focus to the triceps rather than the chest.

-• Flared Elbows: Allowing elbows to flare out excessively can increase shoulder strain.
+• Flared Elbows: Excessively flared elbows can increase strain on the shoulders.
 Keep them at a 45-degree angle.

-• Excessive Assistance: Using too much counterweight can make the exercise ineffective.
-Choose a weight that challenges you but allows proper form.
+• Improper Resistance Setting: Using too much or too little assistance can compromise form.
+Choose a level that challenges you but allows proper technique.

 Benefits of Assisted Chest Dips